-The Asset Plan will identify the operational and strategic practices which will ensure that Council manages assets across their life cycle in a financially sustainable manner.
-The Asset Plan, underpinned by asset management plans, will provide council with a sound base to understand the risk associated with managing its assets for the community's benefit.
+The Asset Plan identifies the operational and strategic practices which will ensure that Council manages assets across their life cycle in a financially sustainable manner.
+The Asset Plan, is underpinned by asset management plans which continue to be developed for each asset class.
+The asset management plans, provide Council with a sound base to understand the risks associated with managing its assets for the community's benefit together with a long term program to address and resolve asset management.
+A key principle behind the development of Councils Asset Management Plan is sustainability, that is financial, environmental and social.

-The Asset Plan is designed to inform the 10-year Financial Plan by identifying the amount of capital renewal gap and maintenance funding that is required over the life of each asset category.
+The Asset Plan is designed to inform the 10-year Financial Plan by identifying the capital renewal gap and maintenance funding that is required over the life of each asset category.
 The level of funding will incorporate knowledge of asset condition, risk assessments as well as the impact of intervention and service levels for each asset class.
-The intervention levels can be adjusted and adopted across a range of scenarios in light of the longer term financial capacity.
+The intervention levels can be adjusted and adopted across a range of scenarios in light of the longer term financial capacity which is reviewed annually.